Financial-Times/o-chat/README.md

 ## <div id="core"></div> Core/Enhanced Experience
 Only the enhanced experience offers any kind of commenting functionality.
 Core functionality will be added in due course.

-## <div id="moderation"></div> Moderation
-Moderators review certain comments posted by users on FT platforms.
-Moderation is important but expensive: so various comments are categorised so that different moderation teams can effectively manage the comments they have responsibility for.

-This does add some complexity though, and it places some constraints on where comments can be used.
-There are 2 ways in which the categorisation happens: Using the URL of the page where the comments appear (used for blogs) or by looking up the Content API using the passed in UUID and using the returned metatdata.

-If you cannot meet either of these criteria commenting will simply not work.
-This is going to change though and in the future you will be able to explicitly define which team should moderate the comments generated on your page/article/story/thing.